XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 ![Picture of the toilet, as of April 2022](./bathroom-floor-replacement/toilet-april-2022.webp)

-This image was taking while we were remodeling the bathroom, removing the 1970's wood trim, and slightly updating everything.
+This image was taken while we were remodeling the bathroom, removing the 1970's wood trim, and slightly updating everything.

 For reference- the area circled in red, is the area which appears to be affected.